Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.2 =
+* Fix for problems when copying serialized meta fields
+* Fix for multiple _dp_original field
+* Removed deprecated parameter when adding options

 = 2.1.1 =
 * Can't rely on activation hook for upgrade, this caused problems with new options